Andrew, Robert, William, Cornelius, and Richard Allen

 We relate this history of our heir property to preserve a record so that heirs, present and future, will know the history, appreciate it, pass it on, and keep the property in our family.
 All family history is important because it can contribute to your knowing who you really are.

-The three brothers set up a mobile sawmill and cut the timber of oaks, hickories, sycamores, pines, maples, and cedars.
-They helped each other build modest four-room homes (with their own hands) for their respective families in 1900, though they were farmers, not carpenters.
-The comfortable and happy home of William and Sylvia Allen (my grandparents) became a beautiful 10-room mansion with wrap-around porches upstairs and downstairs.
+The three brothers set up a mobile sawmill and cut the oaks, hickories, sycamores, pines, maples, and cedars.
+In 1900 they helped each other build modest four-room homes with their own labor for their respective families, although they were farmers, not carpenters.
+The home of William and Sylvia Allen (my grandparents) became a beautiful 10-room mansion with wrap-around porches upstairs and downstairs.
 It was sitting on a hill overlooking a creek that fed the well in our yard.
 The creek is still there.
-Our old house was accidentally destroyed by fire in 1984 by a contractor whom I hired to pull the house down and save as many oak and hickory boards as possible.
+The house was destroyed by fire in 1984.

 We believe that Grandpa William and Big Momma (Sylvia) would be happy and proud of our efforts and the struggles of our mother and her siblings to keep this property in our family.
 I witnessed with some joy and some pain as our Big Momma struggled year after year to keep the family farm going, raising all kinds of crops for consumption and sale (at the 18th Street side-walk marketplace in Richmond, VA); raising chickens, turkeys, ducks, guineas, cows, pigs, goats, two mules, a horse, and ten grandchildren and adopted children, adopted grandchildren, and neighbors’ children.
 Grandpa William died in 1932.
 I was born in 1940.
 Big Momma died in 1958.
-Our mother, Martha Allen Price, became the matriarch of the family after that.
-She died in 1996, and our youngest sister and I have been carrying the torch and paying the real estate taxes since then.
+Our mother, Martha Allen Price, became the matriarch of the family.
+She died in 1996.
 We found in our mother's belongings a newspaper clipping dated 1942 that announced this land for auction sale due to $2.42 delinquent taxes plus $.05 penalty.
-We are happy that somebody paid the taxes and penalty.
+We are happy that our mother paid the taxes and penalty.

-I am Bilal Yasin El-Amin of Richmond, Virginia.
+I am Bilal Yasin El-Amin.
 I am leader of The Propagation Congregation, a nonprofit private foundation formed in 1986 by our five children and me.
-We intend to buyout 32 heirs of 10 acres of land that has been in our family since 1896.
+We intend to buyout all heirs of 10 acres of land that has been in our family since 1896.
 Our grandfather and grandmother built a home, a farm, and raised the family here beginning in 1900.
 Our mother, her five siblings, their children, and their children were raised on this small farm in northeastern Hanover County, Virginia.
 This property has never been mortgaged.
 The house was destroyed by fire in 1984 when it was old, dilapidated, and unoccupied.
 The apple trees, maple trees, a giant cedar and a walnut tree, and grapevines in the yard were the greatest loss to me.
-The maple, cedar, and walnut trees were at least 100 years old and irreplaceable.
+The maple, cedar, and walnut trees were at least 100 years old.

-The Propagation Congregation intends to build an Islamic Prayer Room, an Islamic Cemetery, and a residence for the Resident Imam (leader) on this property.
-It is important that this property remains in our family, and that it remains dedicated to education and the correct presentation and image of the complete and balanced way of life known as Al-Islam.
+The Propagation Congregation intends to build an education and prayer room, a cemetery, and a residence on this property.
+We also intend to use the land for raising vegetables, fruit trees, flowers, and herbs.
+It is important that our property remains in our family, and that it remains dedicated to education and the correct presentation of the complete and balanced way of life.

 Politics (social life), Rituals, Education, Economics, Culture, Health.